dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 // ignore
 ```

-`bind` is the next thing we will discuss, the point is the this of `= { ... }`, whatever is type in, there is only `{}`,
-a null object at there!
+`bind` is the next thing we will discuss, the point is this of `= { ... }`, whatever is type in, there is only `{}`, a null object at there!
 So you will get a null object out of your expected.
 What does bind do?
 Let me show it for you.

 ```js
 let printClone = print.bind(obj) // Or obj.print, understanding a truth: function has no relation with any object before we bind(and some other operation) it.